 In the spring or summer before your final undergraduate year, find an instructor capable and willing to supervise your topic.
 Work on your topic (bibliography, proposed course of research) sometime before September.

-Go ahead and and add yourself to Hist 515 on SOLUS during registration in the summer, or during Open Enrollment (formerly known as "add-drop" in September), but your enrollment in this course is conditional upon the approval of your 515 research proposal in mid-September.
+Go ahead and and add yourself to Hist 515 on SOLUS during registration in the summer, or during Open Enrollment, but your enrollment in this course is conditional upon the approval of your 515 research proposal in mid-September.
 See next paragraph...

 If you have questions, please get in touch with either the Undergraduate Chair or the Administrative Assistant (Debbie Stirton).